 Complaint Investigation Process

-The Saint Paul Human Rights Division aims to provide exceptional customer service by investigating cases in less than the 365 days required by law.
-Our average investigation time has consistently been under 365 days.
+The Saint Paul Human Rights Investigation Division aims to provide exceptional customer service by investigating cases thoroughly.

 The following information provides a brief overview of our investigation process.

-Read Guidelines for the Complainant for a more detailed explanation of the process.
+Read the Guidelines for the Complainant for a more detailed explanation of the process.

-- Complainant Files a Charge: An individual believing that he or she has been discriminated against files a complaint with our office stating the protected class, the harm suffered, the area and basis of the alleged discrimination.
+An individual believing that they have been discriminated against files a complaint with our office stating the protected class, the harm suffered, the area and basis of the alleged discrimination.
 This individual is called the Complainant or Charging Party.
 Under the Human Rights Ordinance, the Complainant cannot be retaliated against for filing a charge.

-- Probable Cause Determination: After evaluating all the facts in light of applicable law, the Human Rights Specialist, subject to Director approval, makes a recommendation on whether there is probable cause that discrimination took place.
+After evaluating all the facts in light of applicable law, the Human Rights Investigator, subject to Director approval, makes a recommendation on whether there is probable cause that discrimination took place.
 Probable cause means more likely than not.